tuxuser/lglaf/protocol.md

 values result in an error.
 Output is read per byte, not very efficient for large output...

-On newer versions, this requires authentication via `KILO` command, and few commands are allowed.
+On newer versions (protocol >= 0x1000004), this requires authentication via `KILO` command, and only few commands are allowed:
+- dmesg, umount, fota, gota, ls, mkdir, getenforce, ps, grep.

 ### INFO
 Arguments: